DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/The Evolution of International Security Studies.md

 There was a fear that a failure to keep up would make one's nuclear forces vulnerable to first strike by the enemy.
 Any development would neutralise the effects of mutual deterrence by fear of retaliation. (paraphrased, 77)

 "In other words, possession of a nuclear arsenal sufficient for 'assured destruction' would basically suffice, leading to a so-called 'minimum deterrence' strategy.
 Others, taking a maximum deterrence strategy, calculated that a ruthless rational actor ... would require not only a **threat** of high damage, but also a near certain **probability** that such a retaliation would be delivered, before deterrence could be effective."
+80

-This was based under the *ex ante ex post* dilemma - threat that 'leaves something ot chance', where potential attackers would be deterred by a fear of an irrational response by an individual level or bureaucratic one.
+This was based under the *ex ante ex post* dilemma - threat that 'leaves something to chance', where potential attackers would be deterred by a fear of an irrational response by an individual level or bureaucratic one.

 **Minimum deterrence** - stability in easy parity but vulnerable to ruthless opponents.